pttn27/portfolio/_projects/UIE Project.md

 - a more logical menu list, and
 - a clear and simple tutorial.

-Besides, I think that setting deadlines and communicating effectively and efficiently within the group can help to keep an overview and reduce misunderstandings.
+Besides, I think that setting deadlines and communicating effectively and efficiently within the group can help to keep an overview of the project and reduce misunderstandings.
 An assigned leader who manages and delegates tasks would be beneficial in every group as well.

 ---
 For more details and the documentation of the project click [here](../assets/UIE_Team_B-final-doc.pdf){:target="_blank"} and the demonstration video [here](https://drive.google.com/file/d/1Z1Crp5Tbkhn9uvJLXRbBw2laajxLxQhb/view?usp=sharing){:target="_blank"}.